ethanblake4/dart_eval/docs/typed-arm64-optimization.md

 ## Calls and existing objects

-Internal calls borrow the suspended caller's typed/object outgoing buffers as read-only arguments.
-Callees have independent outgoing buffers, including under recursion.
-A parent caches one child frame; consecutive calls to the same function at that depth reuse its storage.
-This removes the old temporary sublists, argument copies and repeated frame allocations for those calls.
-A different callee replaces the cached child.
-Entry storage still copies user argument lists.

-All registers are caller-clobbered; numeric registers need not be zeroed after calls.
-Spills and outgoing storage reset on frame reuse.
-Inactive object spills and consumed object argument buffers are cleared to release references.
-Host calls take an independent argument snapshot before clearing outgoing storage, so callbacks can retain their arguments or reenter safely.

-Objects are existing Dart/$Value/$Instance references, not a new object model.
-The supplied Runtime initializes itself and dispatches through its existing method/bridge machinery.
-Tests exercise a real evaluated class instance, a custom
+Internal calls now pass register arguments directly.
+Dedicated scalar registers fill first, then spare object registers hold native scalars or boxed references.
+Only excess arguments use a single list in C. The previous four outgoing buffers and all per-bank argument-load opcodes are gone.
+A single call opcode replaces four return-bank call opcodes, and returns no longer check `returnBank`.

+A parent caches one child frame.
+Callees have independent outgoing lists for recursion, and borrow the parent's list without copying.
+Numeric spill slots are initialized by compiler-emitted stores rather than cleared on frame reuse.
+Object spills and consumed outgoing lists are cleared to release references.
+Host callbacks still receive independent boxed argument snapshots because the existing bridge API requires lists and permits retention and reentry.

+Internal language values are `$Value?`, preserving evaluated-instance identity.
+Explicit box/unbox instructions perform compiler-selected conversions.
+Native scalars placed in spare object registers use separate raw moves and exact casts.
+Conversion at the external host boundary remains necessary.
+Reference bytecode adapters use compiler-emitted signature metadata rather than inspecting values.
-$Instance, $Function callbacks, primitive wrappers and reentrant calls.
-Newly compiled typed class construction/method linking and closure creation remain unfinished; existing evaluated method offsets belong to the supplied Runtime.
+Typed class construction/method linking and closure creation remain unfinished.

+Compared with checkpoint `89eb7d6`, the arithmetic path remains 40 instructions and the run function shrinks by 2,188 bytes, about 11%.
+The emitted instruction table has 189 entries instead of 194.
+This does not include helper functions or prove improved cache behavior on ARM hardware.

 ## Windows x64 timing observations